stokesy56/VPC-and-Networking/README.md

   - In NACl return traffic must explicitly be allowed by rules
   - NACL evaluates rules one at a time in order, security groups evaluate all rules before deciding whether to allow traffic
   - NACL applies to all instances in it's subnet whereas security group only applies to an instance if specified (although a default sg will be placed that simply allows all traffic)

+## What is a route table?

+  Your VPC has an implicit router, and you use route tables to control where network traffic is directed.
+Every subnet must be associated to a with a route table.
+Each route in a table specifies a route and a target

+## What is an internet gateway?